cknadler/vim-anywhere/README.md

 to automate this process as much as possible, reducing the friction of using Vim to do more than just edit code.

+## Bugs

+First, make sure to [read the FAQ](FAQ.md).
+If you don't find the answer you're looking for there, feel free to open an issue.

 ## [Contributing](CONTRIBUTING.md)

-Love vim-anywhere?
-Hate it?
-Want to change it completely?
-Open an issue and lets talk.
 Pull requests, suggestions and issues of any kind are welcome. **Make sure to check out the [contribution guidelines](CONTRIBUTING.md) before you submit a pull request.**

 ## License